-Tuesday Partly cloudy.
-Slight (20%) chance of a shower early this evening.
-Winds W 20 to 30 km/h decreasing to 15 to 20 km/h in the late evening.
+Saturday Partly cloudy.
+Slight (20%) chance of a shower in the west, near zero chance elsewhere.
+Winds W/SW 15 to 20 km/h becoming light in the evening.

 Murraylands Weather Forecasts

 ||6||15||5%||< 1mm||Nil||NW 14||94||WNW 17||72|

 ||6||17||20%||< 1mm||Nil||NW 12||85||WNW 18||62|